ROHANDAS2003/wordle_game/README.md

 1. Open your terminal (Command Prompt, PowerShell, or any other terminal emulator).
 1. Navigate to the directory where you want to clone the repository.
-1. Run the following command: git clone wordle\_game
+1. Run the following command: git clone https://github.com/ROHANDAS2003/wordle_game
 1. Navigate into the cloned repository directory: cd wordle\_game
 ## Dependencies
 The Wordle Game depends on the following: